Yousousen/bsc_physics_cleaner/README.md

 ### Local machine

+1. Clone the repository to the desired location.

-1. Create a virtual environment in conda or python venv if desired.
+2. Create a virtual environment in conda or python venv if desired.

 #### Installation for the python scripts

-2. Run
+3. Run

 ```sh
 pip install -r requirements.txt